 Instead of offering a huge variety of gemstones, we've decided to keep it simple so that we know we're offering the most ethically sourced stones possible.
 It's the story behind the stones that matters to us, we want to know exactly where they come from and how they're cut.

-We also use recycled Harmony diamonds from Hoover and strong and can source larger or coloured diamonds from the argyle mine or other sources if needed.
+We use Harmony reclaimed diamonds from Hoover and Strong in America and man-made diamonds from the Diamond Foundry